-Courses in blueprint reading are often part of the curricula of vocational, apprenticeship and engineering degree programs, including mechanics, plumbing and carpentry certificate and associate degree programs.
+Courses in blueprint reading are often part of the curricula of vocational and apprenticeship programs, including engineering, mechanics, plumbing and carpentry certificate and associate degree programs.
 Completion of this coursework might best serve specialists in those fields.

 - Lines and line characteristics